 Your student portal is web based and can be accessed through any internet browser.

-You have access to the student portal for 1 year past the start date of the live portion of the training (August 18, 2021).
-You can download all videos to keep forever, but your access to the online portal expires after 1 year, so be sure to download your materials if you want them beyond that.
+You have access to the student portal for 1 year past the start date of the live portion of the training (August 9, 2022) to access the content and recordings of the live sessions.

 The course materials are for your personal use.
 We ask that you don't share them with anyone who hasn't enrolled in the course.
 Our instructors often share wonderful free resources with overlapping information, and we encourage you to share those widely.

 Yes.
 This training is worth 12 contact hour CEUs.
 Eligible yoga teachers will earn CEUs through Yoga Alliance.
 Upon completion of the course requirements, you will receive a downloadable certificate you can submit for credit.

 If our sliding scale pricing still isn't accessible to you, we do have a limited number of partial scholarships available.
 Please fill out this scholarship application to apply.

 Yes, you may split your tuition into 3 monthly payments.
 Each pricing tier has this payment plan available.
 Payments come out monthly based on the date of your initial purchase.
 For example, if you sign up on July 20, your two remaining payments will be charged on August 20 and September 20.

 Our refund policy for this course is as follows: